Wrld-Crp/android-html-ripper/README.md

 # android-html-ripper

+ETA: 10/2/2022 (D/M/Y)

-Run Google Playstore games as .html files
+Run Apk Files as offline .html files for Chromebooks!

+Instructions:
+Obtain APK File/Files, Upload it to android-html-ripper, Download the .html file, Enjoy!
+(Games will work better and will have online services enabled if hosted on a website)